The Great Wealth Transfer: A Defining Moment for Canadian Families

 - 2 min read

 Canada is entering one of the most significant wealth transitions in its history.
-Over the next decade, it is estimated that $1 trillion CAD in wealth will be passed down from baby boomers to their children and grandchildren.
-This shift is not only financial but deeply cultural: next-generation inheritors are redefining the meaning of wealth, seeking clarity, alignment with values, and an enduring sense of legacy.
+Over the next decade, an estimated $1 trillion CAD in wealth will be passed down from baby boomers to their children and grandchildren.

 The Scale of the Transition